umarhassan-mitodl/6.805-fall-2005/content/pages/readings/encrypt_4.md

 1997 was also the year in which the crypto dilemma attracted Congress's attention in a big way, with numerous hearings and several bills introduced, with industry and civil liberties groups lobbying for relaxing export controls, while law-enforcement (notably the FBI and the Justice Department) lobbied for tighter controls.

-*   One influential document in the debate was [The Risks of Key Recovery, Key Escrow, and Trusted Third-Party Encryption](http://academiccommons.columbia.edu/catalog/ac%3A127127), by a group of cryptographers and computer scientists (Hal Abelson, Ross Anderson, Steven Bellovin, Josh Benaloh, Matt Blaze, Whitfield Diffie, John Gilmore, Peter Neumann, Ronald Rivest, Jeffrey Schiller, and Bruce Schneier) published in May 1997 with the assistance of the Center for Democracy and Technology.
+*   One influential document in the debate was {{% resource_link "6c3d19d5-2279-47de-9a23-3971ee1ffca0" "The Risks of Key Recovery, Key Escrow, and Trusted Third-Party Encryption" %}}, by a group of cryptographers and computer scientists (Hal Abelson, Ross Anderson, Steven Bellovin, Josh Benaloh, Matt Blaze, Whitfield Diffie, John Gilmore, Peter Neumann, Ronald Rivest, Jeffrey Schiller, and Bruce Schneier) published in May 1997 with the assistance of the Center for Democracy and Technology.
 The group cautions that key recovery for government access (where keys must be made accessible to law-enforcement on short notice without the knowledge of the user) has inherent risks and expenses that are not well understood, and advises against rapid, wide-scale deployment of such systems.

 Congressional legislation in 1997 was all over the map, with bills introduced ranging the elimination of export controls outright, to bills outlawing the sale of non-escrowed encryption products, even domestically.
 By the end of the legislative session, the encryption debate has become too chaotic to result in any legislation.